sunaynab/focalize/README.md

 * option to delete photos
 * option to share photos

-Delete buttons were mapped to each photo in order to each an easy and simple way for users to delete any shared photos.
+Delete buttons were mapped to each photo in order to provide an easy and simple way for users to delete any shared photos.

 ```
 photoLinks() {